open-resources/dash_curriculum/tutorial/appendix/templates.md

 As the code for this implementation starts to become much longer and more complex the last section will provide you with the complex dashboards built into a multipage app for a better structre.

 ## Multipage app
 The last section concludes this appendix on dashboard layouts and will wrap everything we have implemented above into a multipage app.
+Here, you find

 - A multipage app with navigation bar on the top and
 - A multipage app with navigation bar on the side

+Below each template you find the corresponding code to incorporate into your main app.py file.
+The other files are the same as for both dashboards, you can download them here.

 ### Multipage app with navigation bar on the top